thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 ### Signer {#signer}

 A signer is an entity that digitally signs the measured component.
+For example, as in UEFI Secure Boot {{UEFI2}} and Arm Trusted Board Boot {{TBBR-CLIENT}}.
 A signer is associated with a public key.
 It could be an X.509 certificate, a raw public key, a public key thumbprint, or some other identifier that can be uniquely associated with the signing entity.
+In some cases, multiple parties may need to sign a component to indicate their endorsement or approval.
+This could include roles such as a firmware update system, fleet owner, or third-party auditor.
+The specific purpose of each signature may depend on the deployment, and the order of signers within the array could indicate meaning.

 If an EAT profile ({{Section 6 of -rats-eat}}) uses measured components, it MUST specify whether the `signers` field is used.
-If it is used, the profile MUST also specify how the `signer-type` is interpreted.
+If it is used, the profile MUST also specify what each of the entries in the `signers` array represents, and how to interpret the corresponding `signer-type`.

 ~~~ cddl
 {::include cddl/signer.cddl}